Storage account overview

 Changing the access tier for an existing storage account or blob may result in additional charges.
 For more information, see the Storage account billing section.

-For more information about storage replication, see Azure Storage replication.
+For more information about redundancy options in Azure Storage, see Azure Storage redundancy.

 All data in your storage account is encrypted on the service side.
 For more information about encryption, see Azure Storage Service Encryption for data at rest.